gerardroche/gerardroche.github.io/_posts/2020-12-11-the-curious-case-of-vim-search.md

 |fizz| |FIZZ| |fIzZ| |FiZZ|
 ```

 When the `\C` flag (uppercase) is used in a search pattern, the whole pattern is handled as though `'ignorecase'` is off and the actual value of `'ignorecase'` is ignored.
-In other words, make search patterns case-sensitive.
+In other words make search patterns case-sensitive.

 ```vim
 /fizz\C